-- a) Rate of biotransformation reactions in the liver;
+a)Rate of biotransformation reactions in the liver;

-- b) Liver blood flow;
+b)Liver blood flow;

-- c) Unbound fraction of a drug;
+c)Unbound fraction of a drug;

-- d) Bioavailability;

-- e) Volume of distribution.
+- d) Bioavailability; - e) Volume of distribution.

-12. The direction of biotransformation reactions in the liver is:
+12. The directions of biotransformation reactions in the liver are:

+- a) A decrease of hydrophilicity;

+- d) Decrease of activity;

-- a) A decrease of hydrophilicity; - d) Decrease of activity;e) Increase of polarity; - b) Increase of hydrophilicity;c) Increase of activity; - f) Decrease of polarity. - 13.
-Biotransformation of drugs gives metabolites: - a) Which are poorly reabsorbed across the renal tubule; - b) Which are highly reabsorbed across the renal tubule; - c) Which are poorly absorbed from the intestines; - d) Which are highly absorbed from the intestines; - e) Rapidly leave the organism; - f) Slowly leave the organism.
+- b)Increase of hydrophilicity;

+- e) Increase of polarity;

+- c)Increase of activity;

+- f) Decrease of polarity.

+13. Biotransformation of drugs gives metabolites:

+- a) Which are poorly reabsorbed across the renal tubule; - b)Which are highly reabsorbed across the renal tubule; - c) Which are poorly absorbed from the intestines; - d)Which are highly absorbed from the intestines; - e)Rapidly leave the organism; - f) Slowly leave the organism.